 “I think I’d still want to win,” said Gabriel.
 Amira laughed.

 As Wolfgang and Madeline danced, Gabriel and Amira went around the class dancing with each participant.
 Shuffling would be more accurate but it was enthusiastic shuffling.

 “I remember,” said Wolfgang to anyone who wanted to listen, “the first time I danced with Madeline.
 We were having a tryout.
 Neither of us was very good at that stage.
 We did Cha Cha and it went okay.
 Then came Rumba; the dance of love.
 A few steps into the dance, Madeline held her hand on my stomach.
 I was a little surprised because she was a shy and proper young lady.
 It seemed a little forward.
 Not that I minded.
 Oh, no. You see, it was the way she touched me.
 I felt electricity in my body.
 I didn’t know if other people felt it when they danced with her or only me.
 Either way, I wanted her.”
 Wolfgang smiled at Madeline and she smiled back, although, it wasn’t clear if she understood anything he was saying.

 “When my wife was much younger,” said Wolfgang, “she would often say, ‘You gotta know when to hold ‘em and when to fold ‘em.’”

-“Did she?” said Madeline who suddenly found her voice but not her memory.
+“Did she?” asked Madeline who suddenly found her voice but not her memory.
 “What a wise thing to say.
 I hope you held onto her.”